4 X 34

 Q: What is the best method for solving 4 x 34?

 A: The "best" method depends on individual preference and the context.
-The standard algorithm is efficient and widely taught, while the distributive property enhances understanding of the underlying principles.
+Consider this: the standard algorithm is efficient and widely taught, while the distributive property enhances understanding of the underlying principles.
 Repeated addition is useful for beginners, while lattice multiplication offers a visual approach.

 Q: Why is multiplication important?